 You should also consider scheduling a free, no-cost, no-obligation consultation with an experienced electrocution lawyer.
 An attorney who specializes in shock injury and electrocution cases can help you and your family protect your legal rights, secure the medical care you need to heal and rebuild your life, and help you recover the best settlement possible for your electrical injuries.
 Such a lawyer can ensure that your injury case is being investigated as thoroughly as possible.
 He or she will also know how to identify all of the responsible parties that other lawyers who are not experienced with electrical injury cases can miss, and uncover all of the layers of insurance coverage that may be available to you so you can receive the fullest, fairest settlement.

 Electrical trauma encompasses both electric shock injuries and electrocution resulting from contact with a source of electricity that sends a current of electricity through a person’s body.
 The electric shock victim may suffer serious, life-altering injuries.
 Tragically, the results are fatal for an electrocution.

 What should you do if someone has suffered from trauma from an accident with electricity?

 It is essential that a victim injured in an electrical accident seek immediate medical attention for their injuries even if they have none visible, such as external burns.
 However, before you try to help, make sure that the electricity source is turned off and/or the victim is no longer in contact with the source of electricity.

 Causes of electrical trauma

-The causes of electrical trauma can include contact with: (1) an overhead powerline; (2) a downed power line (and the surrounding area); (3) an arc flash; (4) exposed sources of electricity; and (5) current electricity due to faulty wiring.
+The causes of injuries from electrical trauma can include contact with: (1) an overhead powerline; (2) a downed power line (and the surrounding area); (3) an arc flash; (4) exposed sources of electricity; and (5) current electricity due to faulty wiring.

 - Cardiac arrest (possibly resulting from sustained contraction of the muscles that control breathing)